MicrosoftDocs/power-platform/ps-docs/ask-question.md

 ## Ask questions about your data

 You can upload a data file and ask questions about the data.
 The [supported file formats](ask-question.md#supported-data-files) are .csv, .xlsx, and .pdf.
-You can also **connect to data** sources from Dynamics 365 Sales and Salesforce.
-In future releases, you will be able to connect to more data sources.
+You can also connect to data sources from Dynamics 365 Sales and Salesforce.
+In future releases, you'll be able to connect to more data sources.

-1. Use one of the following methods to ask questions about your data:
+1. Use one of the following options to ask questions about your data:
    - On the Home screen, on the **Onboarding** tile, select **go** > **Exploratory** > **upload data or use sample data**.
 You can also use the sample sales data provided to familiarize yourself with Project "Sophia".
    - On the Home screen, select **New workspace** > **Add data** > **Upload files**.
    - On the Home screen, select **New workspace** > **Add data**> use data from **Dynamics 365** or **Salesforce**.
+  > [!IMPORTANT]
+  > You need to have account to establish a connection with either Dynamics 365 or Salesforce.
+For more informatoin, see [Use data from Dynamics 365 or Salesforce](ask-question.md#use-data-from-dynamics-365-or-salesforce).
-1. If you are uploading a file, select the file name and then select **Open**.
-If you are connecting to a data source, follow the authentication dialog.
+1. If you're uploading a file, select the file name and then select **Open**.
+If you're connecting to a data source, follow the authentication dialog.
 1. From the top right, select **Domains** to optimize  responses your specific area of interest.
 1. Select **Generate** or enter your question in the text box and then select **Generate**.